Ironhead Engine Assembly 1977-1985

 Place the flywheel assembly in a sturdy vice, so that the flywheel assembly sits with the sprocket shaft pointing straight up.

 Lay the left engine case over the sprocket shaft, propping the back end up.
-Install the spacer, and then the outer sprocket shaft bearing.
+Install the spacer, then the outer sprocket shaft bearing.

 Installing the outer bearing is best done with the factory-type tool #97081-54 (or equivalent).
 Crank down on the tool until the bearing is completely seated.